delphinevendryes/HighwaySimulation/README.md

 ![Filtered distances with bias](figures/distances_between_two_cars_3.png)

+Indeed, as the variance of the noise increases with distance, one point that is exceptionally far away from the true distance can durably bias the filtering results for a few time steps.

 ### Particle filter

 A natural next step is to implement and test a Monte-Carlo method that does not assume a normal distribution with constant variance.